 When creating a workflow step you will be given the option to denote when the workflow step is triggered in relation to your employee, other workflow steps or specific calendar dates.

-It is important to know that when a workflow fires its steps it does not do this sequentially, all steps fire simultaneously based on their trigger conditions.
+It is important to know that when a workflow triggers its steps it does not necessarily do this sequentially - all steps trigger based on their trigger conditions set in the "When should this happen?" fields.

 There are many options as to when you would like a workflow step to trigger.
 These options are listed below: